 Social workers in research typically tend to be academics with postgraduate degrees in social work.
 Research provides the framework for effective practice.
-Although considered an art by some, social placed but may signi ificantly limit choice of practicum site.
-Have you ever been convicted or are you currently charged with th any crime other than minor traffic violations?
-This information will not be disclosed by UNCP 1 faculty or staff. □ Yes □Ne □ I am verifying that I have completed this application and certify that the information I have provided • urate.
-I understand that I am required to arrange my schedule so that I will be e my field hours and supervision.
-Student Signature: Date accepting students for practicums.
-Criminal charges do not necessarily preclude students from being
+Although considered an art by some, social accepting students for practicums.
+Criminal charges do not necessarily preclude students from being placed but may significantly limit choice of practicum site.
+Have you ever been convicted or are you currently charged with any crime other than minor traffic violations?
+This information will not be disclosed by UNCP faculty or staff.

+□ Yes

+□ I am verifying that I have completed this application and certify that the information I have provided is complete and accurate.
+I understand that I am required to arrange my schedule so that I will be available to complete my field hours and supervision.